bledden/Corch/docs/guides/PROCESS_CLEANUP_GUIDE.md

 > "Can we be sure we are closing those properly once that session has ended?
 Or do they need to stay open for the user to maintain context?"

 **Answer:**
-- ❌ They do NOT need to stay open for context
+- [FAIL] They do NOT need to stay open for context
-- ✅ They should be closed when no longer needed
+- [OK] They should be closed when no longer needed
-- ⚠️ I should have been more diligent about cleanup
+- [WARNING] I should have been more diligent about cleanup
-- ✅ Going forward: Kill long-running background tasks explicitly
+- [OK] Going forward: Kill long-running background tasks explicitly
-- ✅ For the user: Safe to kill all of them right now
+- [OK] For the user: Safe to kill all of them right now

 The accumulation happened because:
 1. Multiple previous sessions